Pol Pot: Purges and executions

 The Khmer Rouge converted a disused secondary school in Phnom Penh's Tuol Sleng region into a security prison, S-21.
 It was placed under the responsibility of the defence minister, Son Sen. The numbers sent to S-21 grew steadily as the CPK purge proceeded.
-In the first half of 1976, about 400 people were sent there; in the second half of the year that number was nearer to 1000.
-By the spring of 1977, 1000 people were being sent there each month.
+In the first half of 1976, about 400 people were sent there; in the second half of the year that number was nearer to 1,000.
+By the spring of 1977, 1,000 people were being sent there each month.
 Between 15,000 and 20,000 people would be killed at S-21 during the Khmer Rouge period.
 About a dozen of them were Westerners.
 Pol Pot never personally visited S-21.

 From late 1976 onward, and especially in the middle of 1977, the levels of violence increased across Democratic Kampuchea, particularly at the village level.
 In rural areas, most of the killings were perpetrated by young cadres who were enforcing what they believed to be the government's will.
 Across the country, peasant cadres tortured and killed members of their communities whom they disliked.
-Many cadres ate the livers of their victims and tore unborn foetuses from their mothers for use as kun krak talismans.
+Many cadres ate the livers of their victims and tore unborn fetuses from their mothers for use as koan kroach talismans.
 The CPK Central Command was aware of such practices but did nothing to stop them.
 By 1977, the growing violence, coupled with poor food, was generating disillusionment even within the Khmer Rouge's core support base.
 Growing numbers of Cambodians attempted to flee into Thailand and Vietnam.
 In the autumn of 1977, Pol Pot declared the purges at an end.
-According to the CPK's own figures, by August 1977 between 4000 and 5000 party members had been liquidated as "enemy agents" or "bad elements".
+According to the CPK's own figures, by August 1977 between 4,000 and 5,000 party members had been liquidated as "enemy agents" or "bad elements".

 In 1978, the government initiated a second purge, during which tens of thousands of Cambodians were accused of being Vietnamese sympathisers and killed.
 At this point the remaining CPK members who had spent time in Hanoi were killed, along with their children.
 In January 1978, Pol Pot announced to his colleagues that their slogan should be "Purify the Party!
 Purify the army!
 Purify the cadres!"